overload-development-community/otl.gg/README.md

 # Version History

+## v8.2.1 - 11/28/2022

+* Added an odds section to the head to head page that shows projected score and chance of winning with 95% confidence.
+* Package updates.

 ## v8.2.0 - 11/27/2022

 * The league has been divided into two tiers, the upper league and the lower league.